-Total 1000 euro or 1300 dollars when she wrote the article
+Total 1000 euros or 1300 dollars when she wrote the article

 To be honest, I think that she’s left out some things from her line item list, but at least this got us started.
 Immediately below is a more complete accounting of what another couple spend.
-NOTE: Since publishing this article in the magazine the author has revised the total on her own website to a more realistic, but still low, 1350 euro.
+NOTE: Since publishing this article in the magazine the author has revised the total on her own website to a more realistic, 1350 euros.

 Source: US News & World Report, September, 2012